Everything you need to know about JTT!

 Grades 1-8 students will not have lockers or hooks in classrooms for items more than coats or boots, therefore we ask that you send your child(ren) with a minimal amount of items to and from school each day.
-They will be asked to keep their backpack under their chair at all times, and hang coats on the back of their chair.
-FDK students will have access to the cubby area in small groups of 4 students within their classroom small group "bubble".
+They will be asked to keep their backpack under their chair at all times.
+FDK students will have access to the cubby area in small groups of 4-5 students within their classroom small group "bubble".
 Due to these storage issues, students will not be required to have indoor and outdoor shoes at this time.
 Once the weather changes, we will review this policy.

 Students will not have access to change rooms at school, and Phys Ed Classes will be held outdoors.
 All students must arrive dressed appropriately to allow full participation in physical education and DPA activities.
 For safety, running shoes must be worn (lace-up, velcro or tie-up).
 No slip-ons, open backs or loafer style shoes are allowed on Phys Ed days.
 Appropriate gym attire must be worn while participating in Physical Education.
 This may vary with the grade level and activity.
 Students in Grade 6-8 should use roll-on deodorant before and after class.
 Spray on deodorants, perfumes or colognes are not permitted at school.